ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: AttackViz corpus

-We apply the same pipeline to ChartQA \citep{masry2022chartqa}, a dataset of charts from real-world sources such as Statista, Pew Research Center, Our World in Data, and the OECD.
-Due to inconsistent or missing annotations, we merge all instances into a single test set.
-We provide a detailed explanation of these inconsistencies and the original size of ChartQA in Appendix \ref{sec:appendix_attackViz_cross}.
+\paragraph{Cross-domain extension.} We apply the same pipeline to two additional datasets to extend our corpus to new domains.
+First, we use ChartQA \citep{masry2022chartqa}, which contains charts from real-world sources (Statista, Pew Research Center, Our World in Data, and the OECD).
+Due to inconsistent or missing annotations, we merge all instances into a single test set (Appendix~\ref{sec:appendix_attackViz_cross}).
+Second, we use ChartX \citep{xia2025chartx}, which includes chart types that can be directly converted into structured data and covers different domains (commerce, industry, society, culture, and lifestyle).

 The resulting AttackViz corpus is multi-label.
 Each instance contains a simplified, data-consistent, and format-rich JSON annotation, an associated question, and a list of misleaders, each with a JSON annotation specifying how to apply it and the corresponding misleading answer.
-We provide dataset statistics and examples of all chart types and misleaders in Appendix \ref{sec:appendix_attackViz_statistics}.
+We provide dataset statistics and examples of all chart types and misleaders in Appendix \ref{sec:appendix_attackViz_statistics}, along with a detailed comparison of AttackViz and prior work on misleading chart understanding in Appendix \ref{subsec:appendix_positioning}.